microsoftgraph/graphql-demo/README.md

 # MSGraphQL (DEMO)
 ## What is this?
 This is a *demo* that enables basic querying of the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/) using [GraphQL query syntax](http://graphql.org/learn/queries/).
 GraphQL enables clients to request exactly the resources and properties that they need instead of making REST requests for each resource and consolidating the responses.
-This demo parses the Microsoft Graph API OData $metadata document and generates an OData frontend based on the relationships described.
+To create a GraphQL service, this demo translates the [Microsoft Graph OData $metadata document](https://graph.microsoft.com/v1.0/$metadata) to a GraphQL schema and generates the necessary resolvers.

-To get a sense, of what's possible I can query the following and get the expected result:
+To get a sense for what queries are possible:
 ```graphql

 {